 Next, the effects of the atmosphere on the rocket.
-Aerodynamics, space environment, another two whole fields of physics and astronomy.
+Aerodynamics, space environment, and two other whole fields of physics and astronomy.

-Duties can include designing aerospace vehicles or systems, overseeing the manufacture and fabrication of projects, devising testing methods or developing quality criteria for spacecraft systems, such as the communications or fuel system.
+Duties can include designing aerospace vehicles or systems, overseeing the manufacture and fabrication of projects, devising testing methods, or developing quality criteria for spacecraft systems, such as communications or fuel systems.
 Within their design processes, rocket scientists need to determine the most efficient and effective placement for instrumentation and controls to assure ease of use for manned vehicles or connectivity for unmanned spacecraft.
-Other tasks can include assessing the results of quality control inspections to ensure the aerospace system meets necessary specifications and develop reports or handbooks for operators who use the equipment or vehicles.
+Other tasks can include assessing the results of quality control inspections to ensure the aerospace system meets necessary specifications and developing reports or handbooks for operators who use the equipment or vehicles.

 How difficult is rocket science?